lazardanlucian/onemind.md/README.md

 **Give your repo a memory.**

 Most projects forget everything between sessions — decisions, rejected ideas, context.
 ONEMIND.md fixes that by providing a convention for agents to store decision, memories, contexts in git refs.
-It's a single file you drop into any git repo, and suddenly your project remembers: why you chose X over Y, what you tried and abandoned, what you learned.
+It's a single file you drop into any git repo, and suddenly your project has the ability to contextually remember: why you chose X over Y, what you tried and abandoned, what you learned.
+This is NOT a context file!

 No database.
 No service.
 No new dependencies.
 Just git.